-With over 25 years of experience in homeschooling, early childhood education, and a deep commitment to supporting children’s growth, Ms. Tracy is passionate about nurturing the potential of every child.
+With over 25 years of experience in homeschooling, early childhood education, and a deep commitment to supporting children’s growth, Tracy Jackson is passionate about nurturing the potential of every child.
 She is a graduate of Georgia State University, where she earned a Bachelor of Interdisciplinary Studies in Human Learning and Development.
-Her studies focused on counseling, educational psychology, and reading instruction, and also included coursework in special education and cultural studies, further expanding her understanding of how to support children from diverse backgrounds and learning needs.
+Her studies focused on counseling, educational psychology, reading instruction, special education, and cultural studies.
+Her strong academic foundation in the Science of Learning directly supports children with diverse learning styles, developmental needs, and family backgrounds.

-Her work extends beyond private education and caregiving.
-Ms. Tracy has also worked with children in the public library system, where she planned outreach programs, organized Summer Reading initiatives, and maintained a diverse and accessible selection of children’s books.
-This experience allowed her to directly impact literacy and community engagement, helping to foster a lifelong love of reading in children of all backgrounds.
-During her time with the Royston Public Library, she was honored to serve on the committee for the Georgia Children’s Book Awards through the University of Georgia.
-She also helped to secure a grant for a children’s garden.
-This enabled children in the community to learn about gardening, beekeeping, and culinary skills using the produce they had grown.
+Her experience also extends into community education and program leadership through her work in the public library system.
+While serving with the Royston Public Library, Tracy planned outreach programs, organized Summer Reading initiatives, curated a diverse and accessible children’s collection, and helped foster a lifelong love of reading for children of all backgrounds.
+She was honored to serve on the committee for the Georgia Children’s Book Awards through the University of Georgia and helped secure funding for a children’s garden project that introduced families to gardening, beekeeping, outdoor learning, and culinary experiences using the produce they grew together

 “The more you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
 Dr. Seuss